-The TSG module is a frequency and amplitude shaped white-noise generator.
-The noise signal level and frequency characteristics can be adjusted to the specific therapeutic needs as determined by your doctor. audiologist or hearing care professional.
+The TBP module is a frequency and amplitude shaped white-noise generator.
+The noise signal level and frequency characteristics can be adjusted to the specific therapeutic needs as determined by your doctor. audiologist, or hearing care professional.

-Your doctor, audiologist or hearing care professional can modulate the generated noise with the purpose of making it more pleasant.
+Your doctor, audiologist, or hearing care professional can modulate the generated noise in order to make it more pleasant.
 The noise can then resemble, for example, breaking waves on a shore.

 Modulation level and speed can also be configured to your likes and needs.
 An additional feature can be enabled by your hearing care professional that allows you to select predefined sounds that simulate sounds from nature. such as breaking waves or running water.

-If your tinnitus troubles you only in quiet environments, your doctor, audiologist or hearing care professional can set the TSG Module so that it becomes audible exclusively in such surroundings.
-The overall sound level can be adjusted via an optional volume control.
-Your doctor, audiologist or hearing care professional will review with you the need for having such a control.
+If your tinnitus only troubles you in quiet environments, your doctor, audiologist, or hearing care professional can set the TBP Module so that it becomes audible exclusively in such surroundings.
+The overall sound level can be adjusted using an optional volume control.
+Your doctor, audiologist, or hearing care professional will review with you the need for having such a control.